Houssem-Ben-Salem/image_stitching/README.md

 - **PSNR**: Measures peak signal-to-noise ratio in overlapping regions
 - **Time**: Processing time for feature detection, matching, and stitching
 - **Memory**: Peak memory usage during processing

-## Results

-Example results and comparisons can be found in the `